fhumbertodf/dicionario/Textos1.md

 After supper, my mother always has a cup of tea with sugar and cream in it.
 After dinner, I help my mother with the dishes.
 Usually she washes the dishes, and I will dry them.*

+What does father have for breakfast?
+What does the family do at supper time?
+What do parents have with their dinner?
+What does mother always have after supper?

 ## 023 - Seasons.